 A new category of DMARDs, JAK inhibitors, also should not be combined with biologic DMARDs.
 JAK inhibitors include:

 Additionally, tofacitinib may cause dangerous interactions when used with CYP3A4 inhibitors.
 This category of drugs includes the antifungal drug fluconazole.

 To manage joint pain and swelling, people with RA often use other types of drugs besides DMARDs, including:

 Taking these drugs in some combinations may result in drug interactions.
-Combining NSAIDs and steroids, for example, may increase your chances of getting ulcers that are hard to heal.
+Combining an NSAID and a steroid, for example, may increase your chances of getting ulcers that are hard to heal.
 Using a COX-2 inhibitor such as celecoxib (Celebrex) or meloxicam (Mobic) with the opioid oxycodone might raise the risk of adverse effects.
 Taking a COX-2 inhibitor with tramadol could reduce the amount of pain relief provided.

 If you think you may be experiencing a drug interaction, write a description of your symptoms and side effects so you can accurately share the details with your health care provider.
-If you are taking several RA medications and have concerns they may interact, discuss this with your health care provider too.
-Your doctor can help you better understand your risks of interactions.
+If you are taking several medications for the treatment of rheumatoid arthritis and have concerns that they may interact, discuss this with your health care provider too.
+Your doctor can help you better understand your risk of interactions.

 If there are potential interactions between medications you’re taking, your doctor may advise taking steps such as:

-Always talk with your health care provider before making any changes to your medications or the way you take them.
+Always check in with your health care provider before making any changes to your medications or the way you take them.
 Some drugs can cause even more problems if you stop taking them abruptly.

 Do you still have questions about interactions with your RA medications?
 Do you plan to discuss these concerns with your doctor?
 Share your thoughts in the comments below or by posting on your Activities page.